JarettForzano/contextual-extractor/README.md

 ### Proof of concept progress
 - [X] Able to seperate a pdf into individual slices
-- [ ] Training CNN model to classify slices as text or visual **(Currently seperating data and training the model)**
+- ~~[ ] Training CNN model to classify slices as text or visual **(Currently seperating data and training the model)**~~
+- [X] Fine tuning the MobileNetV2 model to classify slices as text or visual
 - [ ] Reconstructing the slices into relevant groups

-### Estimate model size
+### Estimate tuning size
-#### What I may be able to train seperating the data myself
-- 1000 slices per training class for small model
-#### The below is what I estimated but recently found that I may only need 1000 slices per class for a decent model
-- ~~5000 slices per training class for medium model~~
+- ~350 slices per class currently
-- ~~10000 slices per training class for large model~~
+- 500 pure slices per class is the future goal

-#### Possible bias due to how textual data is more abundant than visual data within research papers

 ### Diagram Explanation